-In this article we will show you, How to transfer SQL Server tables with data from one Database to another Database using Transfer SQL Server Objects task.
-If you want to transfer SQL Server Table Structures (without data) then, Please refer Transfer SQL Server Table Structures in SSIS article
+In this article, we will show you how to transfer SQL Server tables with data from one Database to another Database using the Transfer SQL Server Objects task.
+If you want to transfer SQL Server Table Structures (without data), then Please refer to the Transfer Table Structures article.

-Transfer SQL Server Tables with Data Using Transfer SQL Server Objects Task in SSIS
+Transfer Tables with Data Using Transfer SQL Server Objects Task in SSIS

 STEP 1: Open BIDS and Drag and drop the Transfer SQL Server Objects Task from the toolbox to control flow.